Rangers vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 34 hits with 10 doubles, seven home runs and 10 walks.
-He has driven in 16 runs with five stolen bases.
+- Jarred Kelenic has 34 hits with 10 doubles, seven home runs, 10 walks and 16 RBI.
+He's also stolen five bases.

 Kelenic Recent Games